wp-plugins/fg-joomla-to-wordpress/README.txt

 * other can be translated

 == Changelog ==

+= 2.4.0 =
+* New: Add an anti-duplicate test if the user runs another import process again while one is still running
+* Fixed: Solve conflicts between FG plugins by limiting the Javascript scope

 = 2.3.3 =
 * Fixed: Some medias with accents were not imported